dantaylorseo/WondeTechnicalExercise/README.md

 * The Teacher login is manually created from employee `A921160679` in the Wonde API
   * Email is `Dumbell@example.com`
   * Password is `Password123`
+* Written tests are representative of what I would normally do, not comprehensive
+  * I would usually mock the Wonde API and test the API calls in isolation to have stable data

 ## Installation
 1. Clone the repo